 Only experienced cannabis users should attempt to use THC distillates.
 Even then, the extraordinarily high concentration increases the risk of using too much and creating an unpleasant experience.

-The effects of THC distillate will be the same as the consumer would get if they smoked the strain that was used to produce the distillate (only magnified by the concentration).
-So, you can expect anything from energetic euphoria to sleepy relaxation.
+The effects of THC distillate may be the same as a consumer might get if they smoked a high THC strain, only magnified by the concentration.
+So, users may expect anything from energetic euphoria to sleepy relaxation.
 Likewise, depending on your body, tolerance, and the dose, you may experience hunger, altered perception of time, couch lock, increased heart rate, and sleepiness.

 Pros and Cons of THC Distillates